atar-axis/xpadneo/README.md

 #### Problems

-- If bluetooth isn't a module but builtin, you can alternatively run `sudo /bin/bash -c "echo 1 > /sys/module/bluetooth/parameters/disable_ertm"` before connecting the controller to the computer.
+- If bluetooth isn't a module but builtin, you can alternatively run `echo 1 | sudo tee /sys/module/bluetooth/parameters/disable_ertm` before connecting the controller to the computer.

 - If hid isn't a module, you can alternatively copy `99-xpadneo.rules` to `/etc/udev/rules.d/` (run `udevadmn control --reload` afterwards)